cyclus/cyclus.github.com/source/cep/cep18.rst

 The MarketModel class defines a pure virtual function, **Resolve**, which is used by derived classes to determine the specific algorithm by which the market is to be resolved.
-Markets receieve proposed Transactions through their Communicator class interface, which requires the **ReceieveMessage** function to be defined by the market.
+Markets receive proposed Transactions through their Communicator class interface, which requires the **ReceieveMessage** function to be defined by the market.
 The Resolve function then invokes derived-class based algorithm to determine matches for the given set of offers and requests.